Weekly Safety Report

 November 23, 4:11 a.m.
 (Belknap Hall): A student called stating that they were locked out of their room.
 The officer met with the student while admitting the student, the officer observed a container of alcohol inside the room.
 When asked about the bottle, the student stated that they were 21.
 After checking the student’s information, the officer determined that they were not 21.
 The student then stated that they were actually 21, but they had used a false name to get in to the room.
 The actual occupant of the room was still sleeping inside and they were visiting them.

 POSSESSION OF A CONTROLLED SUBSTANCE

-October 18, 9:23 p.m.
-(Law School): A student reported that their rear bike tire had been stolen.
-The student locked the bike up in front of the Law school and when they returned that evening, the tire was gone.
-The student also reported that the bike had also been damaged.
+November 21, 10:05 a.m.
+(University Center): A student reported that their bike had been stolen.
+The student locked the bike up on the rack outside and when they returned the next morning, the lock had been cut and the bike was gone.